Kick-My-Bot/search-api-setup-doc/source/index.html.md

 ]
 ```

-The correct settings are simple, but must includes `objetc` and `array` as correct type.
+The correct settings are simple, but must includes `object` and `array` as correct type.

 ```javascript
 const esIndexes = {